ParsaDj/Music-bot-pj/README.md

-# Discord.js v14 Slash Commands Music Bot
+# Discord.js Latet version with Slash Commands

 ## Bot Setup

-[Click here for a setup video](https://youtu.be/LQ24tdW5d8k), but these instructions are up to date so make sure to follow them if the video is different.

 - [Install node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm)
 - Clone this repository or download as a zip and extract the contents.